 Orthopaedic Surgery Research

 Our faculty is committed to pursuing clinically important research designed to improve patient care.
 In addition, because research is an integral component of our mission, our department is committed to pursuing innovative translational research while training the next generation of academic orthopaedic clinician surgeons.
-For example, several members of our faculty are developing nanotechnology and tissue engineering solutions to manage orthopaedic pathology.
+For example, several members of our faculty are developing nanotechnology and tissue engineering solutions to manage orthopaedic problems.

 Cristin Ferguson, MD, Associate Professor, one of our sports medicine physicians received a K08 Award from the National Institutes of Health to support her research designing bioengineered meniscal replacements.
+Dr. Ferguson also was awarded a grant from the Orthopaedic Research and Education Foundation Goldberg Arthritis Research to study the role of growth and differentiation factor 5 (GDF5) in the pathophysiology of osteoarthritis.

 Please navigate through our website to learn more about our departmental research initiatives.